-Transitioning to Master's Pathway Courses, Tracks and Specialties
+Transitioning to Master's Level Courses, Tracks and Subtracks

 The master's curriculum incorporates theory, clinical laboratory and practica in a graduate nursing track.
 The common course of study for each track includes graduate core courses in theories, research process and design, epidemiology, genetics and societal forces that influence interprofessional nursing practice.
 Advanced practice nursing core courses include advanced pathophysiology, advanced health assessment and advanced pharmacotherapeutics.
 The focus of a particular track and the courses specifically needed to develop expertise in each vary, as detailed in the course sequences.
-The master's pathway program also offers optional courses in specialty areas which include cancer care, cardiovascular care, critical care, emergency care, and nurse educator specialties (described below).
+The master's program also offers subtrack courses in particular areas of nursing, including cancer care, cardiovascular care, critical care, emergency care, and nurse educator (described below).
 Full- and part-time studies are available in the master's program.